Protect your eyes and turn heads in 2026’s hottest sunglasses

 It’s a new day.
 The sun is shining brightly, and you’ve decided to embrace the great outdoors.
 Don’t forget your sunglasses to protect your eyes from the sun’s ultraviolet rays.
-Maybe you need a new pair, but aren’t sure which 2024 sunglasses trend is best for you.
+Maybe you need a new pair, but aren’t sure which 2026 sunglasses trend is ideal for you.

 1. Bug-eyed specs

-One word that could be used to describe the trends we’re seeing in the best women’s sunglasses in 2024?
+One word that could be used to describe the trends we’re seeing in women’s sunglasses in 2026?
 Unique.
-And it’s definitely a phrase that comes to mind when looking at one of the latest hits in the world of shades: bug eyes.
+And it’s a phrase that comes to mind when looking at one of the latest hits in the world of shades: bug eyes.

 Yes, bug eyes.
 Think space-age, astronaut-chic.
-If you’re a fan of designers, think Paco Rabanne or Andre Courreges.
 These statement shades are rounded and oversized with a hint of ‘60s glamour, and while a bit zany, you can get away with wearing them with anything.

 2. The “active type” (best running sunglasses for women)

-Whether you are a cyclist, outdoor enthusiast or just enjoy a walk around the block from time to time, keeping your eyes protected as you move under the sun is crucial.
-The best active sunglasses will depend on your go-to outdoor activity.
+Whether you are a cyclist, outdoor enthusiast or just enjoy a walk around the block from time to time, keeping your eyes protected as you move under the sun is important.
+The ideal active sunglasses will depend on your go-to outdoor activity.

-• A snug fit so that they don’t fall down as you move (but make sure they’re comfortable!)
+- A snug fit so that they don’t fall down as you move

-The color of your glasses’ tint is also important.
-Experts recommend a pink tint for activities such as hiking trails or golfing because they improve contrast, lighter tints for shady settings, and dark tints for runs that take place in intense heat and sunlight.
+The color of your glasses’ tint can also be important.
+Experts recommend a pink tint for activities such as hiking trails or golfing because they can improve contrast, lighter tints for shady settings, and dark tints for runs that take place in intense heat and sunlight.

 Note: Just because a lens is dark, doesn’t mean it will provide greater protection from damaging UV rays.
 UV protection is provided by a chemical on the lens; not by its tint.